eFlex Demo in St. Petersburg, Florida

 The roads to receive the standard micro surfacing treatment were 1,300 linear feet of 35th Street South and 1,040 linear feet of Queensboro Avenue.
 These roads also displayed cracking as well as weathering and raveling.

 What’s the Catch?

-It is recommended that cracks ¼” or larger be filled prior to micro surfacing for best results.
+It is recommended that cracks ¼” or larger be sealed prior to micro surfacing for best results.
 While micro surfacing can make large cracks significantly smaller, the system can be too stiff and too thin to stop working cracks from returning.
 In addition to evaluating micro surfacing performance, St. Petersburg would also use this demo to test the effectiveness of their crack sealing program/methods, filling cracks along certain portions of 17th Avenue and Queensboro Avenue to be treated, and then comparing them to sections that were not crack filled.
 Crafco, Inc., was selected to supply the crack relief product.

 A double lift of eFlex (30-34 pounds) was applied to 17th Avenue, with nearly 650 feet of the 1,280-foot demo section crack filled prior to application.
 A single lift of eFlex (20-24 pounds) was applied to the demo section on 11th Avenue, which did not receive a crack fill prior to application.
 Each treated section cured in less than an hour.

 Over on Queensboro Avenue, a double lift of standard micro surfacing was applied, with nearly 650 feet of the 1,040-foot demo section crack filled prior to application.
 On 35th Street, a single lift of standard micro surfacing was applied without prior crack filling.

 The demo sections will be monitored for the duration of one year.
 Based on overall micro surfacing performance, the city may once again consider bidding for micro surfacing projects as part of their network maintenance program.